willashley23/Turnout-V2/README.md

 When I first name Turnout, I didn't use a pre-processor for styles. *This was a mistake.* Looking back on it and seeing that massive css file that houses *all* of the app's style makes me cringe.
 Vue is the antithesis of this with its notion of single-file components.
 In fact, today, there is really no reason to not use a pre-processor.
 They are simply more intutive, streamlined, and readable.
 I also was bound by JSX, but no longer, and am happy to be using Pug, which I find to be an excellent templating language.

 I didn't get a chance to write unit tests last time, so I'll be doing that this time around.
 If I'm feeling *really* ambitious, I'll add webdriver tests using Cypress.
 I'm really excited for what Cypress has to offer, and as someone who has *suffered* though the crucible that is writing Selenium tests, I think this will be a welcome experiment.
 I want to consider using Parcel as a module bundler, becuase bleeding edge, but may not have time.

-Last, I ain't fussing around with hand-rolled auth this time.
-In fact, I may only make 2 demo accounts just to spare me the trouble.
-It was a fun experiment but simply an entire beast of its own.

 ## Build Setup